-2.1 The former Policy and Strategy Committee agreed the role and remit of the Corporate Programmes Office ("CPO"), which was to include oversight of major projects, namely those with a value of over £5million or which are particularly sensitive to the Council's reputation.
+- 2.1 The former Policy and Strategy Committee agreed the role and remit of the Corporate Programmes Office ("CPO"), which was to include oversight of major projects, namely those with a value of over £5million or which are particularly sensitive to the Council's reputation. - 2.2 This report forms a scheduled status update for this committee, and the Finance and Resources Committee.